sleak-lbl/weekly-emails/attic/calendar.md

-## NERSC Public Events and Outages Google Calendars Available!
+### NERSC Public Events and Outages Google Calendars Available!

 NERSC has two publicly viewable calendars aimed at users, the NERSC Public Events Calendar and the NERSC Outages Calendar, to help users keep track of what's going on at NERSC.

-The **NERSC Public Events** calendar shows events such as trainings, NUG webinars, and this week's ERCAP office hours.
+The **NERSC Public Events** calendar shows events such as trainings, and NUG webinars.
 It is viewable as a standalone calendar at
 <https://calendar.google.com/calendar?cid=bGJsLmdvdl9sczBnZHRnaTdiOTNqcmVkbGVzMGlibDB1NEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t>, and you can also add it to your own
 calendar:
 - The Google Calendar ID is